Caring for Tailored by OKA furniture

 • All foam is manufactured to meet stringent flammability regulations; additives used to comply with this standard may occasionally give rise to a slight odor which will dissipate over time once the product is unwrapped, aired and in use.

-• At least a foot of clearance from heat sources such as radiators is advised to prevent color change or permanent marks occurring.
-Likewise, keep furniture a safe distance away from open fires.
+We advise leaving at least a foot of clearance from heat sources such as radiators to prevent color change or permanent marks occurring.
+Likewise, keep furniture a safe distance away from working fireplaces.

-• Do not place hot items such as cups, laptops or hot water bottles on the fabric as this may leave a mark.
+Do not place hot items such as cups, laptops or hot water bottles on the fabric as these may leave marks.

-• We do not recommend placing products in areas with excessively high or low temperatures or where the environment is often damp.
+We do not recommend keeping products in excessively high or low temperatures or where the environment is often damp, as this may cause issues.

 General Maintenance Instructions